GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 The **DEA Water Observations** classifier that determines where water is observed does not work well where water is combined with vegetation.
 If there is vegetation obscuring the water (like a tree leaning across a river or a wetland), the classifier will not see this as water and the resulting mapped waterbody may be patchy.
 For example, water under mangroves.

 :::{figure} /_files/dea-waterbodies/DEA_Waterbodies_v3.0_mangroves_faq.jpg
-:alt: Screenshot of DEA Waterbodies website showing marked line boundaries of blue water shape
+:alt: Screenshot of DEA Waterbodies showing marked line boundaries of blue water shape

-Mangroves at the mouth of Fitzroy River near Rockhampton as mapped within DEA.
-Waterbodies
+Mangroves at the mouth of Fitzroy River near Rockhampton as mapped within DEA Waterbodies.
 :::
 ::::

 :::{dropdown} Why are some waterbodies fused together instead of being separate?
-DEA Waterbodies are mapped using water classified pixels.
+DEA Waterbodies are mapped using water-classified pixels.
 If a pixel is predominantly water, it will be mapped as water.
 Small levees or roads between adjacent waterbodies will not necessarily separate the mapped waterbodies if they are not large enough to influence the total make up of their pixel.
 This means that some separate waterbodies are mapped as a single waterbody within DEA Waterbodies.
 :::

 :::{dropdown} Does DEA Waterbodies show flooded areas?